Language for RFPs, Contracts and SOWs

-This page contains recommended language regarding accessibility for people with disabilities, appropriate for inclusion in Requests for Proposal (RFP) and vendor contracts.
-The language is appropriate for any software project with a user interface, including content sites like Yale.edu, or a highly complex web application.
-It is also appropriate for projects involving the creation or acquisition of electronic documents.
-Please see Working with Vendors for more information on how to make effective use of this language.
+This page contains recommended accessibility language for inclusion in Requests for Proposal (RFP) and vendor contracts.
+The language applies to any software project with a user interface, including content sites such as Yale.edu, complex web applications, and projects involving the creation or acquisition of electronic documents.

 Language to include in RFPs